ClawSeven/blog/articles/dllm_blog.md

 ## TL;DR

-这篇 Blog 展示了
+This blog post demonstrates how we designed and implemented support for Diffusion LLMs within the SGLang framework.
+By leveraging SGLang's existing Chunked-Prefill mechanism, we successfully integrated Block-wise Diffusion models into the SGLang ecosystem without altering its core framework, enabling Diffusion LLMs to directly benefit from all the inference optimization techniques accumulated by SGLang.

 ## Background

-Earlier this year, **LLaDA**[0] made its debut as the **first Diffusion Language Model (DLM)**, immediately capturing significant attention from both the academic and industrial communities.
+Earlier this year, **LLaDA**[0] made its debut as the **first Diffusion Language Model (dLLM)**, immediately capturing significant attention from both the academic and industrial communities.
 This achievement, a collaboration between **Renmin University of China** and **Ant Group**, demonstrated that the unique execution paradigm of Diffusion models exhibits **superior data comprehension capabilities** and enables **faster inference speeds** compared to Auto-Regressive models.

-Furthermore, as we continued to scale up the size of our Diffusion models, the corresponding improvement in model performance reinforced our commitment to pursuing a path toward even larger models.
+At the same time, as the parameter scale of dLLM models continues to grow, we have also observed scaling-law effects similar to those seen in AR models.
+In pursuit of better dLLMs, we trained the 100B-scale **LLaDA2.0-flash**[1] model.

-However, in the process of scaling up DLM parameters[1], **we** **encountered a series of serious engineering challenges**.
+However, in the process of training the 100B-scale **LLaDA2.0-flash**[1] model, **we** **encountered a series of serious AI infrastructure engineering challenges**.
 Key among these were the critical hurdles of **model evaluation performance** and providing robust support for **Reinforcement Learning (RL) post-training**.

 ### Challenges